acupoftee/fragrance-formula-manager/README.md

 - Shows all materials with their quantities
 - Export formulas to CSV or PDF
 - Compare the cost analysis of 2 or more formulas

-\*No generative AI tools were used in the making of this project.

 ## Technical Approach